 SEE THE DIVING DUCKS, MASSIVE TROUT AND SLINKY EELS

-The Underwater Observatory offers fascinating and informative entertainment for all ages, in all weather.
+The Underwater Observatory in Queenstown offers fascinating and informative entertainment for all ages.

-Check out the underwater inhabitants of Lake Wakatipu at Queenstown Underwater Observatory.
+Check out the underwater inhabitants of Lake Wakatipu at the Underwater Observatory Queenstown.
 Diving ducks, massive trout and slinky eels mix and mingle just metres from the lake shore.
-Informative story boards tell the Maori mythological history of the lake and the 55 year history of KJet while feeding the fish offers excitement for the fish as well as the viewers.
+Informative story boards tell the Maori mythological history of the lake and the 55 year history of KJet.
+The fish feeding offers excitement for the fish as well as the viewers.

 Conveniently located on the Main Town Pier at the lake end of The Mall, open daily 8.30am till dusk.

 Family price applies to 2 adults and 2 children.